 Since 2015, we’ve helped to heal the skin of over 4 million people across 74 countries, through donations of Vaseline® products, as well as through relief missions to provide skin care treatment and training for local health workers.

 In 2018, we supported communities in Indonesia following an earthquake, tsunami and volcano eruptions.
 In Bangladesh, we helped Rohingya refugees.
 And in Jordan, we sponsored a series of doctors on three-month placements, rotating around different Syrian refugee camps.

 This work contributes to the following UN Sustainable Development Goals

 Displaced but not forgotten: supporting refugees’ long-term needs

-In Lebanon, Iraq and Jordan, Unilever joined forces with the United Nations High Commissioner for Refugees and Carrefour to help vulnerable individuals during the cold winter months.
-Through our campaign Smile with Us, we raised awareness of the refugee crisis in retail stores and donated a portion of the proceeds from the sale of our products to provide families with essential everyday items.
+In Lebanon, Iraq and Jordan, we have partnered with the United Nations High Commissioner for Refugees and Carrefour, the supermarket chain, to help vulnerable individuals during the cold winter months.
+Through our Smile with Us campaign, we raised awareness of the refugee crisis in retail stores and donated a portion of the proceeds from the sale of our products to provide families with essential everyday items.
 This campaign enabled us to support hundreds of refugee families, while unlocking business growth and consumer engagement.

 Speaking up for refugee rights

 We’re using our voice as a major global business to raise awareness of the refugee crisis, engage the private sector and champion policies that support the rights of refugees.